JeffNatanson/memory_game/README.md

-# Memory Game
+# Memory Game - Find Matching Pairs Among Cards.
 Find Matching Pairs Among Cards.
 This repository contains a simple implementation of the classic Memory Game, where the objective is to find matching pairs among hidden cards.

 ## Game Rules